vellak8081/PicoFan/README.md

 digitalTemp = False
 DtempOnboard = False
 ```
+# Hardware
+There's currently no official hardware available, but there is a reference hardware design being worked on over on CircuitMaker: https://workspace.circuitmaker.com/Projects/Details/KienanVella/PicoFan-v1

 # Notes
 This is considered to be Alpha software.
 Use at your own risk, I take no responsibility for your actions or your system if you use this firmware and you overheat your system due to a bug or improper operation.